pharex12/weather-now/README.md

 # Weather Now

-a weather app i built for ict 211. you search a city and it shows the current weather and the next 5 days. uses the open-meteo api (its free, no api key needed).
+a weather app we built for ict 211. you search a city and it shows the current weather and the next 5 days. uses the open-meteo api (its free, no api key needed).

 ## how to run